anujisdead/Bootstrap1/README.md

    - Add comments to explain complex logic
    - Handle potential errors (e.g., user input)

+6. **SQL**
+   - Understand the database schema
+   - Use appropriate JOINs for combining tables
+   - Filter data using WHERE and HAVING clauses
+   - Group and aggregate data using GROUP BY and aggregate functions
+   - Order results using ORDER BY

 ## Getting Started

 1. Clone this repository
 2. Navigate to the exercise folder you want to work on
-3. Open the files in your code editor
+3. Open the relevant files in your code editor
-4. Follow the instructions in each exercise file
+4. Follow the instructions in each exercise file (for Java/Web) or the SQL solutions file
-5. Use the browser (for web) or terminal (for Java) to view and test your work
+5. Use the browser (for web and SQL solutions) or terminal (for Java) and a MySQL client (for SQL) to view and test your work

 ## Notes

 - Each exercise folder contains its own specific instructions within the files or a dedicated README.
 - Use browser developer tools for web debugging.
 - Use terminal for compiling and running Java code.
+- Use a MySQL client to run the SQL queries from the solutions file.
 - Keep your code organized and well-commented.
 - Test your code thoroughly.